 City residents are urged to get their Hurricane Florence debris to the curb by Wednesday, October 24, 2018, as the City’s FEMA-authorized debris removal company will soon reassign vehicles to other hurricane-affected communities.

 Most of the City has had two rounds of yard waste debris pickup.
 Many areas have had multiple construction debris pickups.
-The City’s contractor does not believe there is enough left at the curb in Jacksonville to warrant the fleet of trucks now in place.
-The contractor is proposing to reassign trucks to where they can be ready to assist communities there with debris pickup after Hurricane Michael.
+The City’s contractor does not believe there will be enough left at the curb in Jacksonville to warrant the fleet of trucks now in place.
+Assessments of how much is left to collect in Jacksonville will be made after October 24.